Migratory Bird Licensing & Permits

-The Electronic Federal Endorsement is available at SCDNR regional offices, point of sale license vendors and online.
+The Electronic Federal Endorsement is available at SCDNR regional offices, point of sale license vendors, online and through the Go Outdoors South Carolina mobile app.
 The Endorsement is valid for 45 days.
 The physical stamp is mailed by the USFWS fulfillment vendor within 45 days.
 Federal stamps are available at select US Post offices, by calling 1-800-STAMP24 (782-6724) or online at www.fws.gov.

 What is the Migratory Bird Permit?